aptos-labs/aptos-core/developer-docs-site/docs/concepts/wallet-adapter-concept.md

 The [Wallet Adapter Plugin Template repo](https://github.com/aptos-labs/wallet-adapter-plugin-template) holds a pre-made class, a test file, and some config files to help you build and publish the plugin as an NPM package.

 Follow the [Wallet Adapter For Wallet Builders](../guides/wallet-adapter-for-wallets.md) on how to use the template to implement and publish your wallet plugin.

-### Why we use this structure?

-When we started building a wallet adapter, we wanted a structure that can be easy enough for wallets to integrate with and for dapps to use and implement.

-We did research on the existing adapters, got some feedback from our community, and designed this structure to help wallets and dapps in development and when going to production.
-This structure offers the following benefits:

-- Modularity (separation of concerns) - separating the adapter into three components can help having more freedom in design, implementation, deployment and usage.
-- Wallets create and own their plugin implementation (instead of having all in the same monorepo):
-  - Reduces the packages bundle size used by dapps.
-  - Lets them be self-service and support themselves without too much friction.
-  - Prevents build failures in case of any bugs/bad implementation/wrong config files/etc.
-- Simplicity - keeps the Provider package very light and small as the major logic is implemented in the core package.
-- Flexibility - for wallets in creating and implementing custom functions.

 <center>
 <ThemedImage